EIHW/MuSe-2023/README.md

 ##  Citation:

-The MuSe2023 baseline paper is only available in a preliminary version as of now.
+The MuSe2023 baseline paper is only available in a preliminary version as of now: []()

 MuSe 2022 baseline paper: